Security Questions and Account Resets

 Hashing and Salting

 Combining the ideas of salting and hashing, now learn how you are going to make secure security questions!
 First, as a rule, don't use uppercase letters, spaces, or punctuation ever in your security questions.
 Why?
-Nothing about security, it just makes them easier to remember.
-Then if we take a hashing algorithm, like MD5, and a unique salt, such as “salty17”, we can use the function MD5(answer_to_question + “salty17”).
+Nothing about security, it just makes them easier to remember, and if they are long enough, it won't be brute-forceable.
+Then if we take a hashing algorithm, like MD5, and a unique salt you reuse across sites, such as “salty17”, we can use the pseudo-function MD5(answer_to_question + “salty17”).
 This will create a very very hard to figure out security question that you can easily use anywhere.
+To make it easier on yourself, maybe just take the first 10 characters from the hash.

-Or, if you are on a computer with your password manager, just write that shit down in your secure notes for a site.
-If they get your lastpass account you are screwed anyway, so don't worry about it.
+Or, if you are on a computer with your password manager, just write it down in your secure notes for a site.
+If they get your LastPass account you are not doing well anyway, so don't worry about it.